Indirectly Become More Socially Successful By Improving Yourself As A Person

 Some skills and experiences just have social cachet and impress people

 There are some things that just impress people and make you come off better.
-They usually involve you doing things other people wished they could do, but can't, or haven't.
-What's considered impressive varies depending on what circles you're hanging around, but some things seem more common than others.
-Playing in a band and being a good athlete are the first examples that spring to mind.
+They usually involve you doing something other people wished they could do, but can't, or haven't.
+What's considered impressive varies depending on what circles you're hanging around, but some examples seem more common than others.
+Playing in a band and being a good athlete are the first two that spring to mind.
 Traveling also tends to be admired.
 What can seem unfair is when society doesn't seem to care much about certain talents or experiences, even though they take just as much, or more, skill and dedication as the more popular ones.
 You can't really control that though.

 Some experiences open up more practical options in your social life